Kareena Kapoor Khan: Professional expansion (2004–2006)

-By 2004, Kapoor was eager on broadening her range as an actress and thus decided to portray more challenging roles in addition to the archetypical glamorous lead.
+By 2004, Kapoor, who had confessed to having entered the film industry strictly for financial reasons, was eager on broadening her range as an actor and thus decided to accept more challenging roles in addition to the archetypical glamorous lead.
 Under the direction of Sudhir Mishra, Kapoor starred in Chameli as a golden-hearted prostitute who meets with a widowed investment banker (Rahul Bose).
 When Kapoor was first offered the part, she passed on it, explaining that she would be uncomfortable in the role.
 She relented when Mishra approached her for the second time, and in preparation for the role, visited several of Mumbai's red-light districts at night to study the mannerisms of sex workers and the way they dressed.
 With a production budget of ₹20 million, the independent film marked a departure from the high-profile productions Kapoor previously starred in.
 The Times of India praised her for having exceeded all expectations; Rediff.com, however, found her portrayal unconvincing and excessively stereotypical, comparing her mannerisms to a caricature.
 Chameli marked a significant turning point in Kapoor's career and she received a special jury recognition at the 49th Filmfare Awards.

 Kapoor next co-starred in Mani Ratnam's Yuva, a composite film about three youngsters from different strata of society whose lives intersect by a car accident; she featured as Vivek Oberoi's romantic interest.
 Despite not having "much of a role", she agreed to the project due to her desire to work with Ratnam.
 Film critic Subhash K. Jha concurred that her role was insubstantial, but further stated that Kapoor uses her "character traits to her ... advantage to create a girl who is at once enigmatic and all-there".
 She then appeared alongside Amitabh Bachchan and Fardeen Khan in Govind Nihalani's critically acclaimed film Dev, which revolved around the 2002 Hindu-Muslim riots in Gujarat.
 Kapoor starred as a Muslim victim and contributed in the soundtrack by providing the vocals.
 Nihalani was initially hesitant to cast a mainstream commercial actress but found that Kapoor displayed a level of intelligence and sensitivity beyond her years.
 She was eager to work with him, as his films Ardh Satya (1983) and Tamas (1988) gave her a deeper appreciation for cinema, and identified with her character's ability to be strong yet simple.
 It earned her critical acclaim and a Filmfare Critics Award for Best Actress.